Diamine Polar Glow

 Performance on paper:

-Aside from minimal bleeding on Kokuyo, there wasn’t any feathering or bleed-through on the other test papers.
-The dry times were slightly below average, with the larger nibs taking anywhere between 20-30 seconds to dry, and one instance on Tomoe River where the Architect nib failed to dry within 30.
+The dry times were slightly below average, with the larger nibs taking anywhere between 20 and 30 seconds to dry, and in one instance, on Tomoe River, where the Architect nib failed to dry within 30 seconds.
 Keep in mind that because this is a sheening ink, it will never be truly dry and can easily smudge from residual moisture on the hand.

-When exposed to water Polar Glow leaves behind a heavy blue cloud that leaves whatever is left behind effectively unreadable.
+When exposed to water, Polar Glow leaves behind a heavy blue cloud that leaves whatever is left behind effectively unreadable.
 There’s also a good chance that it will make a spectacular blue mess on everything else.
 Try not to get this ink wet.

 Midori MD